mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Application designers are advised to take these considerations into account when selecting and configuring a QUIC stack for use with RoQ.

+# Directions for Future work {#futures}

+This specification represents considerable work and discussion within the IETF, and describes RoQ in sufficient detail that an implementer can build a RoQ application, but we recognize that additional work is likely, after we have sufficient experience with RoQ to guide that work.
+Possible directions would include

+* Better guidance on transport for RTCP (for example, when to use QUIC streams vs. QUIC datagrams).

+* Better guidance on the use of realtime-friendly congestion control algorithms (for example, Copa {{Copa}}, L4S {{?RFC9330}}, etc.).

+* Better guidance for congestion control and rate adaptation for multiple RoQ flows (whether streams or datagrams).

+* Possible guidance for connection sharing between RoQ and non-RoQ flows, including considerations for congestion control and rate adaptation, scheduling, prioritization, and which ALPNs to use.

+For these reasons, publication of this specification as a stable reference for implementers to test with, and report results, seems useful.

+In addition, as noted in {{new-quic}}, one of the motivations for using QUIC as a transport for RTP is to exploit new QUIC extensions as they become available.
+We noted several proposed QUIC extensions in {{optional-extensions}}, but these proposals are all solving relevant problems, and those problems are worthy of attention, no matter how they are solved for the QUIC protocol.

+* Guidance for using RoQ with QUIC connection migration and over multiple paths.
+We note that the Multipath Extension for QUIC {{?I-D.draft-ietf-quic-multipath}} has been adopted and is relatively mature.

+* Guidance for using RoQ with QUIC NAT traversal solutions.
+This could use Interactive Connectivity Establishment (ICE) {{?RFC8445}} or other NAT traversal solutions.

+* Guidance for improved jitter calculations to use with congestion control and rate adaptation.

+* Guidance for other aspects of QUIC performance optimization relying on extensions.

+Other QUIC extensions, not yet proposed, may also be useful with RoQ.

 # Security Considerations {#sec-considerations}